AMDESE/AMDSEV/README.md

 ````

-*NOTE: If you SEV-SNP firmware is olader than 1.40 then see the "Upgrade SEV firmware" section to upgrade the firmware. *
+*NOTE: If your SEV-SNP firmware is older than 1.51, see the "Upgrade SEV firmware" section to upgrade the firmware. *

 ## Prepare Guest

-Boot up the Ubuntu 20.04 guest and install the kernel package built in the previous step.
-The guest kernel package is available in 'snp-release-<DATE>/linux/guest' directory.
+Boot up a guest (tested with Ubuntu 18.04 and 20.04, but any standard *.deb or *.rpm-based distro should work) and install the guest kernel packages built in the previous step.
+The guest kernel packages are available in 'snp-release-<DATE>/linux/guest' directory.

 ## Launch SNP Guest